Loli-Feature-Flags/website/docs/guide/introduction/terminology.md

 can speak both English and German.
 So if you allow your users to specify all the languages they speak, they might be part of multiple segments.

+## Specification

+When talking about the "specification" respectively "Loli specification" we are semantically referring to a set of feature flag, segment and evaluation context definitions.
+These describe your actually feature flag setup.

+Technically, the "specification" respectively "Loli specification" refers to structured JSON data that follows a specific schema.
+The [Loli Specification Schema](../../reference/specification/schema/index.md).

 ## Split Testing

 Split testing is just another term for [A/B testing](#ab-testing).
 Why "split" testing?
 Well in a